mapeditor/tiled-to-godot-export/README.md

 ```
 Don't forget to add key/mouse/controller mapping for the "reload_scene" action ;)

+### Tileset objects for collisions & navigation

+To setup a collision shape for a tile, select the tile in the tilset, and add a new shape (rectangle or polygon only).
+This shape will get imported as a collision shape.

+For navigation, do the same thing, but set the `Type` field on the object to `navigation`.
+This extension will export it to the navigation mesh data for the TileSet in godot.

 ## Why use it?

 The main focus was easily editing and creating new maps and tilesets.